dcnieho/gazeMapper/README.md

 Niehorster, D.C., Hessels, R.S., Nyström, M., Benjamins, J.S. and Hooge, I.T.C. (in prep). gazeMapper: A tool for automated world-based analysis of wearable eye tracker data

 # How to acquire
-GlassesValidator is available from `https://github.com/dcnieho/gazeMapper`, and supports Python 3.10 and 3.11 on Windows, MacOS and Linux.
+GazeMapper is available from `https://github.com/dcnieho/gazeMapper`, and supports Python 3.10 and 3.11 on Windows, MacOS and Linux.

 For Windows users who wish to use the gazeMapper GUI, the easiest way to acquire gazeMapper is to [download a standalone executable](https://github.com/dcnieho/gazeMapper/releases/latest).
 The standalone executable is not